Choosing a Volunteer Abroad Organisation

 Look Past the Marketing – Is it All About the Money and does that matter?

 In your internet searches you have come across many organisations.
 They come with flashy websites and pictures of smiling faces, advertising their low fees or their best volunteer abroad programs.
 This may be fair and useful information, and it is certainly a good tool for attracting new volunteers.
-But is it telling you the whole story?
+However, is it telling you the whole story?
 Or is the elaborate marketing distracting you from some unwholesome truths?

 Does this matter?

 Does this matter?
 Surely I need to pay for my own accommodation and food, as well as the services from the volunteer organisation?
 Of course, the local charity is not likely to have sufficient funds to pay for the cost of hosting international volunteers, and the volunteer organisation is coordinating everything for you.
-The issue comes when you are volunteering at the local charity, and you can see the amazing work they carry out with very few resources.
+Thus, the issue comes when you are volunteering at the local charity, and you can see the amazing work they carry out with very few resources.

 You hope that the thousands of dollars that you paid the volunteer organisation was of help to the project and their amazing and essential work.
 But you discover that none of the money that you paid ever reached the charity to support their work!
 The money you paid covered the costs of your accommodation and airport pickup, and the rest went to the corporate organisation that you paid to organise your volunteer trip.